FlexJobs

 Flexjobs offers an employment board that claims to be legitimate, and I do not dispute this at all.
 I am an admin professional at an intermediate level.
 I couldn’t find any jobs which I am qualified for through Flexjobs.
 It appears that most of the work on this website is specifically for professionals with degrees.
 I’d guess around 98 percent.
 I would not mind the price if I could get a single job that I am qualified for!
 In the end, I’m unfortunate.
 I was thrilled about the possibility of a legitimate website offering jobs that work from home!

-they're similar to jobs posted on other websites
+They're similar to jobs posted on other websites

 You pay for the job openings but discover they’re similar to jobs posted on other websites.
 This means they are not jobs with a vetted background that can be performed at home.
 However, they’ll advertise anything when the employer permits some flexibility, like flexible hours or working at home occasionally.
 There are a few, but most are advertised on other websites.